 - MPAA Rating:

 - Rated G

 - United States

-Portions of this review were previously publised in Peter Bracke's review of Sleeping Beauty (1959): Platinum Edtion
+The Movie Itself, the Video, the Audio and portions of the supplements were previously published in Peter Bracke's review of Sleeping Beauty (1959): Platinum Edtion

 The Movie Itself: Our Reviewer's Take

 I'm sure I'm not the first to make the observation that the villains of Disney's animated features are often more interesting than their heroes (and heroines).
 Think Cruella de Vil in '101 Dalmatians,' the Wicked Witch of 'Snow White,' or the Beast of 'Beauty and the Beast,' and it's easy to savor all of the cruel wickedness far more than the blandly-vanilla sweetness.
 Nowhere may this be more true than with 'Sleeping Beauty,' a perfectly fine fable in the Disney canon, but one where its titular Princess Aurora and her romantic melodrama are overshadowed by the vividly drawn supporting characters, and particularly the delightfully-demonic Maleficent.
 That doesn't make 'Sleeping Beauty' a bad film at all, but it's one where all of the story and character elements are certainly not created equal, and furthermore, take a back seat to Disney's technical artistry.